biocorecrg/ExOrthist/README.md

 HsaEX0000064	ENSG00000258498	chr14:101558633-101558834	chr14:101559800-101560025	chr14:101557754-101557819
 HsaEX0000091	ENSG00000137871	chr15:56917065-56917212	chr15:56917540-56918571	chr15:56890014-56890167
 ```
-**--bonafide_pairs:** a tsv file with exon pairs considered bona fide orthology relationships to be incorporated in the exon orthology [[see Algorithm, section C](#c-scoring-and-best-matches-selection)].
-The input for this argument can be generated by the user by manual curation but also by running the script `get_liftovers.pl` to obtain liftOver-based relationships among closely related species [see [below](#addition-of-manually-curated-exon-orthology-pairs)].
+**--bonafide_pairs:** a tsv file with exon pairs considered *bona fide* orthologs to be incorporated in the exon orthology inference [[see Algorithm, section C](#c-scoring-and-best-matches-selection)].
+The input for this argument can be generated by the user by manual curation, but also by running the script `get_liftovers.pl` to obtain liftOver-based relationships among closely related species [see [below](#addition-of-manually-curated-exon-orthology-pairs)].
 Example (the header is expected):
 ```
 GeneID_Sp1 Exon_Coord_Sp1 GeneID_Sp2 Exon_Coord_Sp2
 ENSG00000171055	chr2:36552056-36552268:-	ENSMUSG00000056121	chr17:78377717-78377890:-